launchableinc/cli/docs/resources/integrations/pytest.md

 ---
-description: This page outlines how the Launchable CLI interfaces with Pytest.
+description: This page outlines how the Launchable CLI interfaces with pytest.
 ---

-# Pytest
+# pytest

 {% hint style="info" %}
 This is a reference page.
 See [Getting started](../../getting-started/), [Sending data to Launchable](../../sending-data-to-launchable/), and [Subsetting your test runs](../../actions/subsetting-your-test-runs.md) for more comprehensive usage guidelines.